Madrid Metro: Lines

+Heavy-rail lines

+Unofficial diagram of the Madrid Metro network with lines shown to scale.

 The heavy-rail network is the more extensive of the two, with thirteen lines in operation totalling 241 stations and a length of 296.6 km.
 Twelve of these lines are designated with numbers from 1 to 12; the thirteenth line is a two-station shuttle known as Ramal Ópera–Príncipe Pío (Spanish for "Ópera–Príncipe Pío branch"), often shortened to just Ramal, and is instead designated on maps and journey planners with the letter R. All lines are self-contained: they operate independently of each other, with no shared track in revenue service.

 Although for most of its history the Metro had only operated within the boundaries of the municipality of Madrid itself, this changed with the extension of line 9 into the municipalities of Rivas-Vaciamadrid and Arganda del Rey in 1999.
 Since then, many more routes have opened outside of Madrid's borders, and today nearly a third of the whole system is not located within the capital.
+The entire network is, however, located wholly within the larger Community of Madrid.

 All lines, except for lines 6, 12 and the aforementioned Ramal, are broadly radial in nature, connecting Madrid's city centre with its surrounding suburbs and municipalities.
 Line 6 is a circular route which encircles the city's central area; as such, it is the busiest line on the whole network in terms of annual passenger numbers.
 Line 12 is also circular but, in stark contrast with the other lines, it does not run within Madrid's borders at all, instead circulating southwest of the capital and linking together the five cities of Móstoles, Alcorcón, Leganés, Getafe and Fuenlabrada.
 Two interchange stations – one in Alcorcón and one in Getafe – connect the line to the rest of the system.